 Eric Boyette was named secretary for the N.C.
 Department of Transportation by Governor Roy Cooper in February 2020.
 As transportation secretary, Boyette oversees one of the largest state-maintained highway systems in the nation, and all modes of transportation, including aviation, ferries, rail, public transit and bicycle and pedestrian transportation, as well as the Office of Civil Rights and Division of Motor Vehicles.

-He is the chairman of the N.C.
-Turnpike Authority Board of Directors and serves on the State Ports Authority Board of Directors and State Emergency Response Commission.
+Boyette is chairman of AASHTO’s Committee on Data Management and Analytics.
+He also serves as chairman of the North Carolina Turnpike Authority Board of Directors and is on the State Ports Authority Board of Directors and the State Emergency Response Commission.

 Boyette brings more than 25 years of state government experience in various roles, with responsibilities ranging from technical to financial practices.
 He previously served as the secretary and state chief information officer for the N.C.
 Department of Information Technology.
 He has also held several key roles at NCDOT, including chief information officer, inspector general and Division of Motor Vehicles commissioner.